-In 2025, local LLMs are no longer an exotic toy — they’re a practical answer to three burning business questions: “How do we protect our data?
+In March 2026, local LLMs are no longer an exotic toy — they’re a practical answer to three burning business questions: “How do we protect our data?
 How do we cut OpenAI bills?
 How do we give users instant response times?”
 This guide will show you:

 - which models lead in quality and how much VRAM they need;